Pippikin Pot - Mistral Hole

-Members present: Jean-luc Heath, Joshua Young, Martin Albacete, Olivia Golby-kirk
+Members present: Jean-luc Heath, Joshua Young, Livvy Golby-kirk, Martin Albacete

 After a relatively uneventful car journey, consisting of Josh’s Sick Beats™ and the slow dissolving of the lyrics of ‘Ghost Busters’ into ‘Cave Bastards’, we arrived at the CNCC AGM.
 I trailed behind our most glorious President and President Elect into the meeting, where I soon realised that this AGM would be much less banterous than the ones I'm used to.
 I decided the best course of action would be to try and sleep off the hangover, and so I traipsed back to the car and had a nap.